-A cytotechnologist is a 'cell detective', and plays a crucial part in the discovery and detection of disease, cancer, and pre-cancerous changes in cells using a microscope.
-They compare normal and abnormal cell anatomy and then evaluate the significance of the differences in order to identify disease in various stages.
+Cytotechnologists use a microscope to compare normal and abnormal cell anatomy and then evaluate the significance of the differences in order to identify disease in various stages.

 Cytotechnology is a health specialty that offers exciting possibilities for those interested in a career in science and a significant role in health care.

 Cytotechnologists are responsible for the microscopic examination of cells.
 They work with other laboratory members evaluating human cell samples.
 Once variances are identified they are responsible for determining the level of significance for these abnormalities.
 They are an integral part of diagnosing diseases and abnormalities that affect human lives.

 The cytotechnologist receives human samples and prepares them for examination using standardized, scientific processes.
 Preparing slides accurately is extremely important in order to obtain accurate results.

 The slides are then examined using a variety of microscopic equipment.
 Once abnormal cells are identified the technologist uses their knowledge of cell anatomy and disease to determine the significance of the abnormalities.